 What to do if your new baby cries all the time

-- Finally, remember that your baby is not crying on purpose.
-If you find yourself getting upset or angry; place him or her in a safe place for a short time then walk away, have a little cry yourself or telephone someone for moral support.
+Try to remember that your baby is not crying on purpose.
+If you find yourself getting upset or angry; place them in a safe place then walk away.